lilianricaud/patterning-complexity/english/salingaros_pattern_mining.md

 **Finding a living pattern requires looking for the best possible built example, like a collector searching for the very finest seashell or antique coin specimen.** This process of discovery presupposes experience, and a highly tuned sensitivity to healing environments.

+## Evaluating new patterns
+Simple tests can validate a living pattern and distinguish it from a non-adaptive typology prior to implementation.
+For instance, check to see if a pattern links to tested patterns outside its immediate domain.
+Focus on emotional feedback from real-life instances where it has been applied.
+These measures can give clues to whether we are dealing with a pattern or an arbitrary typology, and predict if it is going to be useful or harmful (Salingaros, 2005).

+In order to discover optimal solutions quickly, design students may look at simple situations rather than explore all possible variants and precedents.

+## Using patterns

+We need to select precisely those patterns required for any adaptive solution.
+Do we have all the relevant patterns ready, worked out and documented?
+It might be that, while we have access to some living patterns, no pattern has yet been discovered for each of the new problems we face in the 21 st century.
+The task of the designer, architect, and planner is to invent or extract such living patterns before proceeding further.

+How many living patterns do we include in trying to solve a design problem?
+Work with too many, and we confuse user and over-burden the designer (Salingaros, 2005).
+So use only a small set of the most relevant patterns at any one time.

+The most robust links among individual patterns are not always obvious, nor do techniques for combining them necessarily follow a simple logic.
+Here is where Christopher Alexander’s work on organizational coherence provides the tools to solve the problem (Alexander, 2001-2005).
+The strategy is to take steps to combine the chosen patterns in increasingly coherent geometrical and functional configurations.
+And remember, it’s impossible to achieve such coherence in one step. (-> use STEP BY STEP ADAPTATION).

 Salingaros 2017